SeanLehey/Deploying-a-RAG-Enhanced-Local-LLM/README.md

 We'll create a `Mob` scene, which we can then *instance* to create any number of independent mobs in the game.
 ```
+As we can see, the HTML file was converted to a clean, legible, markdown format that will be easier to chunk in the next step.

 ## Step Two: Chunking, Embedding, and Ingesting into LanceDB